tess-snyk/snyk-azure-workshop/README.md

 ## Step 2 Import a DockerHub repository container image to ACR

 In order to import a container image from DockerHub we will need a container registry on Azure.
-Using the following link create a container registry called "**snykazureregistry**".
+Using the following link create a container registry with a unique name I used "**snykazureregistry**" but you will need to use a different name here.
 If you already have a container registry you can simply use that and skip this but please make sure you use your registry name in the commands that follow.

 https://docs.microsoft.com/en-au/azure/container-registry/container-registry-get-started-portal